 Jewish children (right) holding bowls for soup rations in the Warsaw ghetto in Poland, between 1940 and 1943.
 The deprivations of ghetto life affected children with particular severity, turning many of them into beggars and food smugglers.
 Weakened by hunger and disease, younger children in the ghetto died more quickly than adults did; infants were the first to perish.
-A small percentage of Jewish children were rescued by non-Jews, who hid them from the German authorities and their accomplices. warsaw, poland, c.1940.
-USHMM, COURTESY OF INSTYTUT PAMIECI NARODOWEJ to control, isolate, and segregate Jews pending their complete removal from territories under German control.
+A small percentage of Jewish children were rescued by non-Jews, who hid them from the German authorities and their accomplices.
+WARSAW, POLAND, C.1940.
+USHMM, COURTESY OF INSTYTUT PAMIECI NARODOWEJ The ghettos were conceived ... as a provisional measure to control, isolate, and segregate Jews pending their complete removal from territories under German control.